grid-line

 Top Cyberattack Statistics – Editor's Choice

-• Malware attacks cost companies an average of $2.6 million
+• Data breaches from phishing attacks cost companies an average of $4.88 million.

 How Many Cyberattacks Happen per Day?